 - There are two versions of the data regions feature: Enterprise data regions and Fundamental data regions.
 To view move progress, you need Enterprise data regions, which is included with Google Workspace Enterprise Plus, Education Plus, and Education Standard.

-- Data region reports summarize move progress only for Enterprise Plus, Enterprise Standard, Education Plus, and Education Standard users.
+- Data region reports summarize move progress only for Enterprise Plus, Education Plus, and Education Standard users.

-- For a feature comparison between Enterprise data regions and Fundamental data regions, see Compare editions.
+- For a feature comparison between Enterprise data regions and Fundamental data regions, see Data regions and Google Workspace editions.
 For instructions on upgrading your service, see Switch to Enterprise Plus.

 How long does a move take?